Forest-Economics-Goettingen/optimLanduse/README.md

 of landscape planners and provides opportunities for systematic or batch applications.
-To further enhance this, we have designed a shiny dashboard for the package to get a brief idea of its functionalities and to faciliate the usage of the package, see
+To further enhance this, we have designed a shiny dashboard for the package to get a brief idea of its functionalities and to facilitate the usage of the package, see
 <http://rshiny.gwdg.de/apps/optimLanduse/>.
 The current package version
 optimizes land-cover compositions, but aspects of configuration may be added in the future.